-Figure 2009-2 and Figure 2 show that activities that have occurred during startups and shutdowns have contributed to less than 15% of the flare events that occurred at the LOP flare over the pas nine years.
-Analysis of the flaring back to 2006 indicate that flaring may have been prevented by changing operating practices, improved planning, or minor hardware revisions.
+Figure 2 shows that activities that have occurred during startups and shutdowns have contributed to less than 15% of the flare events that occurred historically at the LOP flare.
+Analysis of the flaring back to 2005 indicate that flaring may have been prevented by changing operating practices, improved planning, or minor hardware revisions.
 The trend over the past years indicates that startup, shutdowns and maintenance-related flaring can be significantly reduced and largely eliminated with careful planning.
 Major turnarounds on units served by the LOP flare continue to be performed without planned flaring.
 That this work was performed without flaring is evidence of careful review and planning.
 We commit to continue this careful review and planning prior to planned major maintenance and expect to perform turnarounds with little or no planned flaring.
 If during the maintenance planning and review process we find that planned flaring is required, all appropriate prevention measures will be considered and feasible measures will be implemented to reduce or eliminate the planned flaring.